camila314/CacaoSDK/README.md

 # CacaoSDK
 Cacao is a revolutionary Geometry Dash modding framework for MacOS users.
 Cacao requires CMake so make sure you have that.
 To start, run the `create` file and specify a location

-Cacao uses [Lilac Core](https://github.com/lilac-sdk/core/) for function hooking.
+Cacao uses [a modified version of Lilac Core](https://github.com/altalk23/core/) for function hooking.

 ## Prerequisites